awsdocs/amazon-workmail-administration-guide/doc_source/enable_interop_wm.md

 # Configure availability settings on Amazon WorkMail<a name="enable_interop_wm"></a>

-Configure availability settings on Amazon WorkMail and Microsoft Exchange to enable bi\-directional sharing of calendar free/busy information\.
+Configure availability settings on Amazon WorkMail and Microsoft Exchange to enable bidirectional sharing of calendar free/busy information\.

 **To configure availability settings in the console**